cscart/docs/en/user_guide/orders/sales_reports/create_chart.rst

    .. image:: img/reports_02.png
        :align: center
-       :alt: Edit a report
+       :alt: Edit a sales report in CS-Cart or Multi-Vendor.

-   This will open a page with the report details.
-The **Charts** tab contains a list of assigned reports (if any).
+   This will open the report editing page.
+The **Charts** tab contains a list of assigned charts.

 #.
 Click the **+** button to open the chart creation form.

    .. image:: img/reports_03.png
        :align: center
-       :alt: Add a chart
+       :alt: Add a chart to a sales report in CS-Cart and Multi-Vendor.

 #.
 Fill in the form.

    * Use the **General** tab to define the chart scope:

-     * **Name**—the name of the chart as it will appear in the reports.
+     * **Name**—the name of the chart as it will appear in the report.

      * **Position**—the position of the chart relatively to the position of other charts in the report.